namely/docker-protoc/.github/README.md

 In this repo, we have a variety of dependencies pinned to specific versions, primarly to create reproducible, testable builds.\
 Most of these dependencies are installed in the built docker images and are referenced in [Dockerfile](../Dockerfile).
 However, their versions are set separatly in [variables.sh](../variables.sh), which means most PRs opened by `Renovate` will attempt to update this file.
-Because it is a proprietry file, we leverage `Renovate`'s support of using Regular Expressions to find & replace dependencies versions.
+Because it is a proprietary file, we leverage `Renovate`'s support of using Regular Expressions to find & replace dependencies versions.

-The different sources used to find dependencies include npm, Go, and Github releases.
+The different sources used to find dependencies include `npm`, `Go`, and `Github Releases`.

 ### Dependencies PR grouping